FaceTime requirements on Mac

 Your iPhone has iOS 8 or later installed.
-See the Apple Support article Update your iPhone, iPad, or iPod touch.
+See the Apple Support article Update your iPhone or iPad.

 Your iPhone and Mac are on the same Wi-Fi network and connected to the internet.
 See Connect your Mac to the internet using Wi-Fi.

 Your iPhone and Mac have Wi-Fi Calling turned on.
-Wi-Fi calling isn’t available on some Mac models.
-See Set up your iPhone and Mac for phone calls.
+Wi-Fi Calling isn’t available on some Mac models.
+See Set up your iPhone and FaceTime on Mac for phone calls.

-If you have hearing or speech difficulties, or want to call someone who does, you can use Real-Time Text (RTT) for your phone calls, if your carrier supports it.
+If you have difficulties hearing or speaking, or want to call someone who does, you can use Real-Time Text (RTT) for your phone calls, if your carrier supports it.

-Note: To make or receive an RTT call, you must be using macOS Mojave 10.14.2 or later with Wi-Fi Calling through iPhone with iOS 12.1.1 or later.
+Note: To make or receive an RTT call, you must be using macOS 10.14.2 or later with Wi-Fi Calling turned on and an iPhone with iOS 12.1.1 or later.
 This feature is not available in all countries or regions or supported by all carriers.
 Depending on your network environment, an RTT call may be downgraded to a TTY call.